Suicide Blonde: Writing and recording

+Critical reception

+David Giles of Music Week stated that "Suicide Blonde" is "less rocky than their previous work, with an emphatic dancefloor appeal".

 Chart performance

 In the United States, the track reached a peak of number nine on the Billboard Hot 100, and it topped both the Album Rock Tracks and Modern Rock Tracks charts.
 A dance remix of the track received wide airplay on US top-forty stations, allowing it to reach the top 10 on the Hot Dance Club Play chart.
 On the UK Singles Chart the single reached a peak of number 11, while on the Australian Singles Chart it reached number two.
 In Canada and New Zealand, "Suicide Blonde" reached number one for two and three weeks respectively.